awsdocs/amazon-redshift-developer-guide/doc_source/copy-parameters-data-source-s3.md

 ENCRYPTED  <a name="copy-encrypted"></a>
 A clause that specifies that the input files on Amazon S3 are encrypted using client\-side encryption with customer\-managed symmetric keys \(CSE\-CMK\)\.
 For more information, see [Loading Encrypted Data Files from Amazon S3](c_loading-encrypted-files.md)\.
 Don't specify ENCRYPTED if the input files are encrypted using Amazon S3 server\-side encryption \(SSE\-KMS or SSE\-S3\)\.
 COPY reads server\-side encrypted files automatically\.
 If you specify the ENCRYPTED parameter, you must also specify the [MASTER_SYMMETRIC_KEY](#copy-master-symmetric-key) parameter or include the **master\_symmetric\_key** value in the [CREDENTIALS](copy-parameters-authorization.md#copy-credentials) string\.
-If the encrypted files are in compressed format, add the GZIP, LZOP, or BZIP2 parameter\.
+If the encrypted files are in compressed format, add the GZIP, LZOP, BZIP2, or ZSTD parameter\.
 Manifest files and JSONPaths files must not be encrypted, even if the ENCRYPTED option is specified\.

 MASTER\_SYMMETRIC\_KEY '*master\_key*'  <a name="copy-master-symmetric-key"></a>
 The master symmetric key that was used to encrypt data files on Amazon S3\.
 If MASTER\_SYMMETRIC\_KEY is specified, the [ENCRYPTED](#copy-encrypted) parameter must also be specified\.
 MASTER\_SYMMETRIC\_KEY can't be used with the CREDENTIALS parameter\.
 For more information, see [Loading Encrypted Data Files from Amazon S3](c_loading-encrypted-files.md)\.
-If the encrypted files are in compressed format, add the GZIP, LZOP, or BZIP2 parameter\.
+If the encrypted files are in compressed format, add the GZIP, LZOP, BZIP2, or ZSTD parameter\.

 REGION \[AS\] '*aws\-region*'  <a name="copy-region"></a>
 Specifies the AWS region where the source data is located\.
 REGION is required for COPY from an Amazon S3 bucket or an DynamoDB table when the AWS resource that contains the data is not in the same region as the Amazon Redshift cluster\.